Esri/TRIRIGA-Indoors-FME-ETL/README.md

 2)  Optionally customize the working file geodatabase, keeping these notes in mind:

-    a.
-Do not remove, rename, or change configuration of any of the standard Indoors
+      1. Do not remove, rename, or change configuration of any of the standard Indoors

         i.  domains